Chris Columbus's unrealized projects: Young Sherlock Holmes remake

 On November 19, 2012, Paramount Pictures announced that Columbus will produce the remake of Young Sherlock Holmes through 1492 Pictures with Evan Spiliotopoulos writing the script.

 House of Secrets film

 The film rights to Columbus and Ned Vizzini's House of Secrets trilogy have been picked up by Rise Entertainment, along with Columbus's 1492 Pictures was going to adapt the series from Columbus' initial screenplay with principal photography slated to begin in January 2014.
 On September 21, 2021, the project later became a TV series for Disney+.

 Mrs. Doubtfire sequel

 On April 16, 2014, it was announced that Columbus will direct a sequel to Mrs. Doubtfire with David Berenbaum writing the script and Robin Williams was set to reprise the role of Daniel Hilliard/Mrs. Doubtfire.
 The film was cancelled because of Williams' death.

 SS Exodus

-On August 28, 2014, it was announced that Columbus's 1492 Pictures and Crystal City Entertainment will produce the film adaptation of John Grauel's self-titled autobiography SS Exodus with Mark Friedman writing the script.
+On August 28, 2014, it was announced that Columbus's 1492 Pictures and Crystal City Entertainment will produce the film adaptation of John Grauel's autobiography SS Exodus with Mark Friedman writing the script.